-Employees are encouraged to first report any matters of Reportable Conduct to their direct line manager or human resources advisor.
+Employees are encouraged to first report any matters of Reportable Conduct to their direct line manager, the Head of Human Resources, the Human Resources Manager - Corporate or the Human Resources Manager - Operations.
 Where the employee does not feel comfortable reporting in this manner, or where an employee has made a Report but no action has been taken within a reasonable time, the Report can be made using the reporting channels outlined below.